aldrinbrillante/Area-Calculator/README.md

 # Area Calculator
- Calculates the area dependent on user's input of information
+ Calculates the shape's area dependent on user's input of information